-- Consider working for them as a contractor first.
+- O1 Consider working for them as a contractor first.

-This allows you to see if the practice is a good fit for you.

-If you can, try to confirm and document that you have the option to buy in at a later date. - Perform detailed due diligence, including an examination of how the practice is set up.
+This allows you to see if the group is a good fit for you.
+If you can, try to confirm and document that you have the option to buy in or join at a later date. - Perform detailed due diligence, including an examination of how the group is set up.

-A variety of structures are used, and each have their own pros and cons. - When proceeding with the buy-in, have a lawyer review the agreements. - Choose a lawyer that knows the industry well.
+A variety of structures are used, and each have their own pros and cons. - If you proceed with joining / buying in, ensure you have a lawyer review all of the agreements. - Choose a lawyer that knows the industry well.